Aldi888/Aldi888/README.md

 - 👋 Hi, I’m @Aldi888
 - 👀 I’m interested in ...
 Inquires Within
-- 🌱 I’m currently learning ... .NET Core, Angular, React, Sping, Python, R
+- 🌱 I’m currently learning ... .NET Core, Angular, React, Spring, Python, R
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me ... aldiberg@live.ie

 <!---
 Aldi888/Aldi888 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.